Amazon CloudWatch FAQs

 Additionally, there is a Billing Metric in CloudWatch named “Estimated Charges” that can be viewed as Total Estimated Charge or broken down By Service.
 The “Total Estimated Charge” metric will not change.
 However, the “EstimatedCharges” metric broken down by Service will change for dimension ServiceName equal to “AmazonEC2” and dimension ServiceName equal to “AmazonCloudWatch”.
 Due to the billing consolidation, you may see that your AmazonEC2 billing metric decrease and AmazonCloudWatch billing metric increase as usage and billing charges get moved out of EC2 and into CloudWatch.

 Logs Insights is priced per query and charges based on the amount of ingested log data scanned by the query.
-For additional details about pricing, you can see CloudWatch pricing.
+For additional details about pricing, see CloudWatch pricing .

 Yes, if you cancel a query manually, you are charged for the amount of ingested log data scanned up to the point at which you cancelled the query.